Quantum Computing Theory in Practice26 Oct 2018, by Events in

 Please register here

-The registration deadline is 8 March 2019.
+The registration deadline has been extended to 15 March 2019.

 School of Chemistry, Lecture Theatre 2, University of Bristol, Cantock’s Close, Bristol, BS8 1TS.